Gravitational orbital Hall effect of vortex light in Lense-Thirring metric: Discussion

 \section{Discussion}

 In this study, we explore the dynamics of vortex light, modeled as vortex Laguerre-Gaussian electromagnetic wave packets, within the Lense-Thirring metric by solving Maxwell's equations.
-We determine the trajectory of these wave packets by analyzing the center of their EMT.
-Unlike the gravitational SHE, where light with opposite spins tends to diverge perpendicular to the null geodesic plane, vortex light exhibiting different intrinsic OAM also demonstrates separation within this plane.
-This separation, driven by the intrinsic OAM, is identified as the gravitational OHE.
-This distinction between the gravitational spin and orbital Hall effects suggests that, in gravitational fields, the intrinsic OAM of light may not align with their SAM, highlighting a complex coupling between angular momentum of light and gravity.
+We determine the trajectory of these wave packets by analyzing the center of their energy-momentum tensor.
+Unlike the gravitational SHE, where light with opposite spins tends to diverge perpendicular to the null geodesic plane, vortex light exhibiting different intrinsic orbital angular momentum also demonstrates separation within this plane.
+This separation, driven by the intrinsic orbital angular momentum, is identified as the gravitational OHE.
+This distinction between the gravitational spin and orbital Hall effects suggests that, in gravitational fields, the intrinsic orbital angular momentum of light may not align with their spin, highlighting a complex coupling between angular momentum of light and gravity.